itd/axispics/README.txt

 Did it work? if so, shove this into cron:

 # crontab -e
-# run it every minute, just to make sure it's running.
+# run it every 10 minutes, just to make sure it's running.
 # m   h   dom  mon  dow   command
-  *   *   *    *    *    /opt/cam/axis-pics/venv-axis/bin/pserve /opt/cam/axis-pics/axis-pics/production.ini > /dev/null 2>&1
+*/10   *   *    *    *    /opt/axispics/venv-axis/bin/pserve /opt/axispics/axispics/production.ini > /dev/null 2>&1

 It's rude, but it works.